NetApp/trident/README.md

 Any ONTAP SAN backend must have either an iGroup named `trident` or an iGroup corresponding to the one specified in igroupName.
-The IQNs of all hosts that may mount Trident volumes (e.g., all nodes in the Kubernetes cluster that Trident monitors) must be mapped into this iGroup.
+The IQNs of all hosts that may mount Trident volumes (e.g., all nodes in the Kubernetes cluster that would attach volumes) must be mapped into this iGroup.
 This must be configured before these hosts can mount and attach Trident volumes from this backend.

 `sample-input/backend-ontap-nas.json` provides an example of an ONTAP NAS